lily-chenll/MessageBoard/README.md

 # message-board

-> A simple Vue.js project, building a messageboard
+> A simple Vue.js project, building the front-end of a messageboard

-Use python/flask and mongodb to build the server which i didn't upload

 ## Build Setup